Insider Selling: Village Farms International, Inc. (NASDAQ:VFF) CEO Sells 17,579 Shares of Stock

-Village Farms International, Inc. (NASDAQ:VFF – Get Free Report) CEO Michael A. Degiglio sold 17,579 shares of the business’s stock in a transaction on Wednesday, September 11th.
+Village Farms International, Inc. (NASDAQ:VFF – Get Free Report) CEO Michael A. Degiglio sold 17,579 shares of the stock in a transaction dated Wednesday, September 11th.
 The stock was sold at an average price of $1.00, for a total transaction of $17,579.00.
-Following the transaction, the chief executive officer now owns 9,690,818 shares in the company, valued at $9,690,818.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Following the sale, the chief executive officer now owns 9,690,818 shares in the company, valued at approximately $9,690,818.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

-Village Farms International (NASDAQ:VFF – Get Free Report) last released its earnings results on Thursday, August 8th.
-The company reported ($0.10) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.03) by ($0.07).
+Village Farms International (NASDAQ:VFF – Get Free Report) last announced its quarterly earnings results on Thursday, August 8th.
+The company reported ($0.10) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.03) by ($0.07).
+Village Farms International had a negative net margin of 15.98% and a negative return on equity of 8.10%.
 The firm had revenue of $92.18 million for the quarter, compared to analyst estimates of $84.32 million.
-Village Farms International had a negative net margin of 15.98% and a negative return on equity of 8.10%.
-Sell-side analysts forecast that Village Farms International, Inc. will post -0.18 EPS for the current fiscal year.
+Equities research analysts expect that Village Farms International, Inc. will post -0.18 EPS for the current year.

 Institutional Investors Weigh In On Village Farms International